ON-DEMAND TALENT.

 Interim resource as a remedial catalyst.

 For some reason, it is not business-as-usual.
 There’s a need for support to get back on track.
-For example, the regulator may have escalated intervention stage rating; or CEO / Executive performance may be problematic versus context needs.
+For example, the regulator may have escalated intervention stage rating; or CEO / Executive performance may be problematic.

 Interim resource can bring specialist skills and a calm, rationale mindset to support the board or CEO to take positive action.